Fred MacMurray: Politics

 Like many of his Hollywood contemporaries, MacMurray was a Republican politically, although he was not particularly outspoken about his beliefs.
 When speaking with columnist Parsons in 1947 about the Red Scare in Hollywood, the actor noted "I suppose there really are some Reds in Hollywood...but don't you think that actually some of the people...get that reputation because they talk too much about things they don't understand?
 I don't think an actor has any business to discuss politics unless he is an authority..."
 He is further quoted "...just because I happen to be an actor I shouldn't get up and say 'vote for this man', knowing as little as I know about him...I'm a family man and that's about it".

 He joined a long list of Hollywood stars as a member of the Hollywood Anti-Nazi League, which was organized by the Communist Party of the USA in 1936.
-MacMurray appeared onstage along with other conservative luminaries stumping for Thomas Dewey in the 1944 Presidential election, and he supported Ronald Reagan for Governor of California in 1966.
+MacMurray appeared onstage along with other conservative luminaries stumping for Thomas Dewey in the 1944 presidential election, supported Ronald Reagan for Governor of California in the 1966 California gubernatorial election, and joined Bob Hope and James Stewart in supporting Richard Nixon in the 1968 presidential election.